vstxckr/CTF-Write-up/Contests/PTIT Qualifier for SVATTT 2023/Reverse/RE1/re1.md

 ![img](./assets/res.png)

-- So we know to find 2 correct argument.
+- So we need to find 2 correct arguments.

 - Let's dive in the encrypt code!